Sony A58 vs A7 III

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the A58 does not provide wifi capability.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the A58 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A58 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A58 was succeeded by the Sony A68.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A58 and A7 III can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A58 and the Sony A7 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.